 - 1. The Admissions letter sent to the family will specifically identify the academic area(s) of concern and state that the student is being accepted on a provisional or conditional status.
-This notice will state that NLCA expects that the parents/guardians and the student will take the necessary steps to achieve the goal of grade-level performance as soon as possible during the current school year.
-Recommendations to the family may include extra remedial homework, after-school tutoring by the classroom teacher or other NLCA staff, outside tutoring help arranged by parents/guardians, or professional testing for learning disabilities.
-The admissions letter will state that progress will be closely monitored until the student can demonstrate the ability to work at grade level. - 2.
-Teachers will be made aware of testing results for all "new" students assigned to their classrooms and will have the opportunity to review the admission tests and any admissions letters to parents/guardians that specifically state conditions, etc. Teachers will closely monitor the progress of all new students, especially those who test below grade level.
-Students in grades 6th through 12th will be given a Probationary Contract that will include academic expectations and/or required remediation as indicated by testing results. - 3.
-Teachers will communicate concerns about students as soon as a problem is evident, and each student will be tracked at "checkpoint" times throughout the first semester.
+This notice will state that NLCA expects that the parents and the student will take necessary steps to achieve the goal of grade-level performance as soon as possible during the current school year.
+Recommendations to the family may include extra remedial homework, after-school tutoring by the classroom teacher or other NLCA staff, outside tutoring help arranged by parents, or professional testing for learning disabilities.
+The admissions letter will state that progress will be closely monitored until their student is able to demonstrate ability to work at grade level. - 2.
+Teachers will be made aware of testing results for all "new" students assigned to their classrooms and will have the opportunity to review the admission tests and any admissions letters to parents that specifically state conditions, etc. Teachers will closely monitor the progress of all new students, especially those who test below grade level.
+Students in grades 6 12 will be given a Probationary Contract that will include academic expectations and/or required remediation as indicated by testing results. - Teachers will communicate concerns about students as soon as a problem is evident, and each student will be tracked at "checkpoint" times throughout the first semester.
 The elementary principal will monitor the elementary students, and the Student Review Committee will monitor junior high and high school students. - a.
-First progress report establish elementary probationary contract if necessary for students not making expected progress and evaluate probationary contracts of students in 6th through 12th grades. - b.
-First report card (end of 1st quarter) continue to monitor all students, and use/change Probationary Contracts; parents/guardians will be informed of progress; continue tutoring, etc. if the student continues to be below grade level expectations. - c.
-End of first semester evaluate student's progress if the student is not working up to grade level at this time, parents/guardians will be again notified that the student is not meeting grade level expectations.
-Parents/guardians will be told at this time that their student will possibly be required to repeat the present grade next year or withdraw from NLCA.
+First progress report establish elementary probationary contract if necessary for students not making expected progress and evaluate probationary contracts of students in 6-12 grades. - b.
+First report card (end of 1st quarter) continue to monitor all students, and use/change Probationary Contracts; parents will be informed of progress; continue tutoring, etc. if student continues to be below grade level expectations. - c.
+End of first semester evaluate student's progress if student is not working up to grade level at this time, parents will be again notified that the student is not meeting grade level expectations.
+Parents will be told at this time that their student will possibly be required to repeat the present grade next year or withdraw from NLCA.